-Well we have been told we ARE getting Christmas this year, so how about keeping it simple – but fun Because I have been know in the past to be a bit of a bah – humbug, I asked a guest writer to talk Christmas for us, I know it feels way to early, but is it ever?
+Well we have been told we ARE getting Christmas this year, so how about keeping it simple – but fun.
+Because I have been known in the past to be a bit of a bah – humbug, I asked a guest writer to talk Christmas for us, I know it feels way to early, but is it ever?
 A few years ago I got to interview Will Ferrell just before yet another Xmas movie was released, and my kids, especially my son who is actually called Buddy never forgave me for not getting his autograph – ouch…

 Be honest.
 In years past, whether you said it aloud or not, you felt an urge to avoid the pageantry, present-buying and parties that are associated with Christmas.
 Not wanting to be called “Scrooge,” maybe you tried your best to keep your “bah, humbug” attitude to yourself.
 However, the virtue of recent global events, specifically the year of no-Christmas, has reminded us all of the lessons it took four ghosts to teach Ebenezer: Christmas is precious and all the excitement and expense we expend each December are really about expressing the great joy, anticipation and hope we feel despite dwelling in the darkest, coldest moments of the year.
 Christmas is about children and, no matter how the world may try to extinguish it, there is a joyful little child within each of us.
 We must honor that child.